Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 Learn a commonly used testing tool.

-Jasmine is a Behavior-Driven Design testing framework for JavaScript.
+Jasmine is a Behavior-Driven Development testing framework for JavaScript.
 It does not rely on browsers, DOM, or any JavaScript framework.
 Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.[(stackshare.io)](https://stackshare.io/jasmine)

 **Which companies use Jasmine testing?**
 - [Coderus](https://www.coderus.com/)